 - Fit an audible CO alarm conforming to BS EN 50291 and positioned in accordance with Building Regulations Approved Document J.

 - Need an alarm?
 HETAS has a range of carbon monoxide detectors.
 Call 01684 278170 or email firstname.lastname@example.org for costs.

-CO alarms should be regularly tested and should not be regarded as a substitute for regular maintenance of the appliance and chimney.
+CO alarms should be regularly tested in accordance with the manufacturers instructions and should not be regarded as a substitute for regular maintenance of both the appliance and chimney.

 The symptoms of carbon monoxide poisoning

 The early symptoms of CO poisoning are usually similar to common ailments such as upset stomach, tiredness and flu.

 The common symptoms can include:

 - Nausea and/or vomiting

 If you suspect fumes are escaping from your combustion appliance into your home, or your carbon monoxide alarm goes off.

 - Open doors and windows to ventilate the building.